Parimal Nathwani: Role as Gujarat Cricket Association Former Vice-President

 Nathwani was the Vice President of the Gujarat Cricket Association (GCA) from January 2010 to September 2019, overseeing GCA's project to rebuild the Motera stadium (now known as Narendra Modi Stadium) at Ahmedabad into the world's largest stadium.
-The previously Motera stadium was demolished.
+The previous Motera stadium was demolished.
 Nathwani worked with Union Home Minister Shri Amit Shah to complete the project.
 Nathwani also provided umbrellas to cricketers of Gujarat like Parthiv Patel, Yusuf Pathan, Irfan Pathan, and Ravindra Jadeja.
 Nathwani has helped the sportsmen of Jharkhand by providing them incentives during 34th National Games at Ranchi, providing cricket equipment to local sports clubs, constructing stadiums in villages, etc.

 Role as Dwarkadheesh Devasthan Samiti Ex-Vice Chairman

 A setback in the stock market in the early 90s drew Nathwani to Krishna and Dwarkadheesh.
 Previously, he has served as Vice Chairman of Dwarkadheesh Devasthan Samiti.
 He is also a member of the Nathdwara Temple Board.
 He has been instrumental in the development of Dwarka, an important destination for pilgrimage tourism.
 The Government of Gujarat and Reliance Industries have worked together for the development of Dwarka.
 Renovation of Gomatighat, Dhirubhai Ambani Marg, Dwarka Parisar development, Kokila Dhiraj Dham, traffic circle and a road, floral decoration and illumination of Dwarkadheesh temple during festivals like Janmashtami, etc. have much of the credit to Nathwani and Reliance Industries.
 Sudama Setu, a cable-staid bridge to cross the Gomati River is the latest addition in Dwarka.
-Plus, Nathwani worked on the renovation of Gomatighat, Dhirubhai Ambani Marg, Dwarka Parisar development, Kokila Dhiraj Dham, and the illumination of the Dwarkadheesh temple during festivals like Janmashtami.